Find out what we know about diet and how it might affect breast cancer risk.

 - camomile tea

 A lot of research has looked into coffee drinking and cancer risk.
 Breast cancer is one of the cancers investigated.
-But there is no research evidence to show that coffee increases breast cancer risk.
+A recent analysis of 37 studies seemed to show that drinking coffee might slightly reduce breast cancer risk in post menopausal women.

 Preventing breast cancer with diet